ibm-cloud-docs/solution-tutorials/mean-stack.md

-# Modern Web Applications using MEAN stack
+# Modern Web Application using MEAN stack

 This solution walks you through the creation of a web application using the popular MEAN stack.
 It is composed of a **M**ongo DB, **E**xpress web framework, **A**ngular front end framework and a Node.js runtime.